Copper76/ActionDemo/README.md

 - [ ] Map toggle

 ## Controls
--WSAD to move around
+- WSAD to move around
--PRESS SPACE to jump and double jump
+- PRESS SPACE to jump and double jump
--HOLD SHIFT to sprint
+- HOLD SHIFT to sprint
--HOLD L-CTRL to crouch or slide in high speed
+- HOLD L-CTRL to crouch or slide in high speed
--Sprint into wall at an angle to wallrun
+- Sprint into wall at an angle to wallrun
--Go into wall with upwards momentum to climb
+- Go into wall with upwards momentum to climb
--LMB without gun to grapple
+- LMB without gun to grapple
--RMB without gun to flash forward
+- RMB without gun to flash forward
--PRESS L-CTRL while grappling to cancel grapple
+- PRESS L-CTRL while grappling to cancel grapple
--B to swap weapon when the gun is collected
+- B to swap weapon when the gun is collected
--LMB with gun to fire blue portal(not implemented yet) -RMB with gun to fire orange portal(not implemented yet) -PRESS E to toggle map(not implemented yet)
+- LMB with gun to fire blue portal(not implemented yet)
+- RMB with gun to fire orange portal(not implemented yet)
+- PRESS E to toggle map(not implemented yet)

 ## Tools
--Unreal 5.2
+- Unreal 5.2

 ## Necessary Software
 - [Epic Games Launcher, Unreal Engine 5.2](https://www.unrealengine.com/en-US/blog)